-Cash, trade and receivables, loans and other receivables that have fixed or determinable payments that are not quoted in an active market are classified as 'loans and receivables'.
-The Group's loans and receivables comprise of trade and other receivables which are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any provisions for impairment.
+Trade and receivables, loans and other receivables that have fixed or determinable payments that are not quoted in an active market are classified as 'Financial assets'.
+The Group's financial assets comprise of trade and other receivables which are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any provisions for impairment.